Gluten Free Travel

 Business Travel

 This one always stresses me out a bit and requires a bit more advance planning.
-If the trip is semi-independent where you set your own agenda and you’re free to grab your own meals, then it’s no different than any other trip, but for organized conferences with meals provided and/or happy hours and dinners with associates, it’s essential to do some legwork.
+If the trip is semi to fully independent where you set your own agenda and you’re free to grab your own meals, then it’s no different than any other trip.
+But for organized conferences with meals provided and/or happy hours and dinners with associates, it’s essential to do some legwork.

 For large conferences, there is generally a point of contact with the organization that you can reach out to in advance and inform them of your dietary restrictions.
 Many conferences ask you to fill out dietary restrictions on their registration forms as well.
 Always do this and then follow up as the date gets closer to ensure you’re taken care of.